swang202/AMP-PD-prediction/README.md

 # AMP-PD-prediction

-This repo aims to build ML model to predict PD progression.
+This repo aims to build ML model to predict PD progression using protein data.